Gertkeno/Airlock-Paper-Prototype/gertReader/tester.md

 [[Work on Reactor | ReactorWork]]

 # MarvToRek
 You see with the Ardelia's eyes.
-You see Rekesh holding a key card  You see his thoughts he is a geologist named Marv. (set: $MarvID to true)
+You see Rekesh holding a key card  You see his thoughts he is a geologist named Marv. (set: $MarvID)
 Rekesh looks at you puzzled and says "Why did you stop talking, these rocks are profitable for business, explain more" [[ Uh...
 Sorry had a weird thought| MarvToRek2.1]]
 [[ hey is that a keys card? | MarvToRek2.Key]]